 Welcome to the Swainson's Hawk Watch

 Note!
-May 6, 2011 Two Red-Tailed Hawks have settled on the old nest and appear to be laying on eggs now.
+May 6, 2011 Two Red-tailed Hawks have settled on the old nest and appear to be laying on eggs now.
 See blog posts below.
+Here is a link to 56 Red-tailed hawk photographs from 2011 I uploaded to my Picasa Web Album.

 Note!
 On March 12, 2011 two neighbors reported seeing a single hawk flying around and landing on the nest.
 Hopefully they will nest here again or nearby and we can continue the blog through 2011.